-The Authority distinguishes between operating and non - operating revenues and expenses in its statement of revenues, expenses and changes in net position.
+The Authority distinguishes between operating and nonoperating revenues and expenses in its statement of revenues, expenses and changes in net position.
 The principal revenues of the Authority are charges for land rental and services to farmers.
 The Authority also recognizes as operating revenues interest income generated on loans granted by FIDA.
 Operating expenses for the Authority include the costs of developing farming products, payroll and fringe benefits, and other administrative expenses such as utilities, repairs, contracted services and depreciation on capital assets.
-All revenues and expenses not meeting this definition are reported as non - operating revenues and expenses.
+All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.

 The Authority receives contributions from the Commonwealth.
 These contributions, which are subject to annual appropriations, are used to partially finance the operations of the Real Estate Program.
-Amounts received are recorded as a non - operating revenue in the period stated in the grant.
+Amounts received are recorded as a nonoperating revenue in the period stated in the grant.
+During the year ended June 30, 2021, no contributions were received by the Authority from the Commonwealth.